mmzsource/2015-nextbuild-cqrs-from-the-trenches/2015 CQRS From The Trenches.md

 In "out of the tarpit" Moseley and Marks claim that complexity is the single major difficulty in the successful development of large-scale software systems.
 Since *understanding a system* is a prerequisite for avoiding all sorts of problems when working with it, and complexity destroys the ability to understand a system, they state that complexity is the root cause of the vast majority of problems with software.

+From "Tarpit":
+- “...we have to keep it crisp, disentangled, and simple if we refuse to be crushed by the complexities of our own making...” – Dijkstra
+- Approaches to understanding:
+	- Testing
+		- Commands, events, and aggregates allow for awesome testing (state verification, yay!).
+Axon even allows this without direct interaction with the test subject.
+	- Informal Reasoning
+		- See Complexity caused by Control.
+If the system can be split into clean and simple components this allows for great informal reasoning.
+If that's harder to do, I think CQRS makes it difficult to understand a system.
+- Causes of complexity:
+	- Complexity caused by State
+		- CQRS imho scores great on this front as it forces you to think about state on a lot of fronts (what to "store" in aggregates, what to store in read models) and all mutations happen using immutable (pure?) commands.
+	- Complexity caused by Control
+		- If your application can be split up into cleanly separated components CQRS *can* score great on this front (e.g. Motown add-ons are really easy to grasp as they deliver a specific piece of functionality and interact with the domain using commands and events).
+However, when defining more straight-forward functionality (e.g. CRUD with a bit of business logic, which is a **major** part of **a lot** of applications) it is often a cause for complexity as you have to follow the flow of commands and events over multiple components.
+		- "In cases (such as existing large systems) where this separation cannot be directly applied we believe the focus should be on avoiding state, avoiding **explicit** control where possible, and striving at all costs to get rid of code."
+	- Complexity caused by Code Volume
+		- Not sure what the impact of CQRS is here.
+In my experience it's pretty verbose (i.e. commands, events) but it does allow for cleanly separated components (which tend to be easier to grasp by themselves).
+What are your experiences here?
+- Accidents and Essence:
+	- Essential Complexity: is inherent in, and the essence of, the problem (as seen by the users).
+		- We hence see essential complexity as “the complexity with which the team will have to be concerned, even in the ideal world”.
+	- Accidental Complexity: is all the rest — complexity with which the development team would not have to deal in the ideal world (e.g. complexity arising from performance issues and from suboptimal language and infrastructure). https://www.dropbox.com/s/42xfqu0ivts3jp4/Screenshot%202015-05-16%2016.24.59.png?dl=0
+	-

 ### Framework selection criteria (James Shore)

+{>>@MMz_, can you add a link to an article by James Shore?
+I can't find this on the interwebs.<<}

 **TODO:** Add pros and cons and sort them in order of priority